NordicSemiconductor/asset-tracker-cloud-docs/saga/_sources/docs/aws/UnwiredLabsAPI.rst.txt

 You can enable the :ref:`cell geolocation lookup <app-cellgeolocation>` for the application using `Unwired Labs' <https://unwiredlabs.com/>`_ geolocation API in your deployment.

-To use Unwired Labs' geolocation API, configure your API key and enable the API using the CLI and redeploy the stack using the following commands:
+To use the API, complete the following steps:

+1. Configure your API key.
+#.
+Enable the API using the CLI.
+#.
+Redeploy the stack.

+Use the following commands:

 .. parsed-literal::
     :class: highlight